-Nancy Sutton, dean Donnita Harris, administrative assistant Li Barbee, operations assistant Sean Dannenfeldt, operations manager
+Joseph Walwik, dean Li Barbee, operations assistant Sean Dannenfeldt, operations manager

 Fine and Applied Arts

 C-wing • 217/351-2217 • parkland.edu/faa Julie Weishar, department chair Amy Frasca, department assistant

 Students who aspire to careers in artistic and creative fields will benefit from the carefully designed degree programs offered through Fine and Applied Arts.
 FAA's courses and programs are developed in collaboration with other Illinois schools and are designed for ease of transfer to institutions offering bachelor's and higher degrees.
 FAA students work with faculty advisors throughout their time at Parkland.